If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 The picture on glass no. 1353 [left] shows the

-Another place of the same is Lindau, part of the municipality of Zerbst / Anhalt.
+Another place of the same name is Lindau, part of the municipality of Zerbst / Anhalt.